11 June 2024

 NOP Import Certificate Process

-1. The exporter in the foreign country will request the NOP Import Certificate from their certifier.
+1. The exporter in the foreign country requests the NOP Import Certificate from their certifier before the organic product is leaving the country.

-2. The certifier will review the request and issue the NOP Import Certificate in the USDA Organic Integrity Database.
+2. The certifier will review the request and issue the NOP Import Certificate in the USDA Organic Integrity Database prior to the product leaving the exporting country.

 3. The certifier will provide the NOP Import Certificate to the exporter, who will then provide the certificate information to the U.S. importer.